Protecting Your Vision with Care and Precision

 Diabetes can damage the blood vessels in your eyes, leading to conditions like diabetic retinopathy.
 Without treatment, diabetic retinopathy can cause vision loss.
 Diabetes can also increase your risk of developing other eye conditions.
 For those reasons, people living with diabetes are strongly encouraged to get regular diabetic eye exams.

 Diabetic eye exams are noninvasive.
-During the exam, you will be given eye drops, which will blur your vision.
-Once your vision is blurred, you will be asked to rest your head on a device and look into a camera that will take images of the back of your eyes.
+During the exam, you will be given eye drops, which will dilate your pupils and blur your vision.
+Once your pupils are wide enough, you will be asked to rest your head on a device and look into a camera that will take images of the back of your eyes.

 You will see a flash when each image is taken.
 Using those images, we can assess the structure of your eyes, including the retina, and look for any abnormalities.